 Step 10.
 Get set to blog.
 If your firm has a blog, find out what you need to do to become a regular contributor.
 If you need to get buy-in from others in the organization, explain what you are trying to achieve.
 Work with the appropriate people to get the exposure you need.
 If you will be setting up your own blog, now’s the time to begin building and configuring it.
 If you need help, find and invest in the resources to make it happen.

 Step 11.
 Set up your conversion tools.
 To turn web visitors and blog readers into leads, you’ll need to offer them something that’s compelling enough they will provide their name and email address in exchange for it.
 Usually, this is a longer piece of educational content, such as a guide, whitepaper or e-book.
 You will need to write this piece of content first, then place it behind a registration form on your website or blog.
-You will also need to design an appealing offer to entice readers to download the piece of content (see the example at right).
+You will also need to design an appealing offer to entice readers to download the piece of content.
 To comply with Canadian anti-spam laws (US laws are a bit laxer), you should consider providing language with your form that explains that the reader will receiving additional emails in the future.
 If you explain that these emails will contain valuable educational materials and advice — and that you can cancel anytime — you should not deter many downloads.
 Now, if you plan to send emails to individuals in the European Union, you will need to comply with the stricter GDPR regulations, such as requiring people to explicitly opt-in to your mailing list (no pre-checked boxes are allowed) and completely deleting individual’s data from your system upon request.